bhagatabhijeet/passwordgenerator/README.md

 # passwordgenerator

  An application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This runs in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
+The app has a responsive clean and polished user interface, ensuring that it adapts to multiple screen sizes.

  <div align="center">
  <img src="assets/logo.png"/>
  </div>

- ## how it works
+# how it works

  * Password Generator gets your preferences for password via a series of prompts and confirmations.
 * **After every criteria selection** the user is **given ability to quit** or continue.
 * once all confirmations and prompts for criteria are answered.
 Password Generator then generates a random password and displays it on UI.

-### Demo
+# Demo

  <div align="center">
  <img src="assets/demo.gif"/>
  </div>

-## Author and Deployment details:
+# Author and Deployment details
 * Deployed : [Git Hub Pages](https://bhagatabhijeet.github.io/passwordgenerator/index.html)
 * Repository : [Git Hub](https://github.com/bhagatabhijeet/passwordgenerator)
 * Coded By : Abhijeet Bhagat([Git Hub Profile](https://github.com/bhagatabhijeet))

-## Some Screen Shots
+# Some Screen Shots
 <div align="center">
 Full Browser
  <img src="assets/full_browser.png"/>